 Rather than wait to see if DIY Themes can improve Thesis 2 (or just for Thesis 3), I am moving on.

 It’s easy to add your own dashboard widget to WordPress, and one of the easiest to widgets to add is one that displays recent updates from any RSS feed.
 I put together the above widget for a project I am working on so we can promote Lawyerist posts to users.

 Here’s what goes into the theme’s functions.php (or custom_functions.php, in the case of Thesis) file:

 The Polldaddy Polls & Ratings WordPress plugin is an easy way to enable readers to rate comments, either on a 5-star scale, or “Nero”-style thumbs up or down.
 However, it won’t work for adding ratings to comments if you use Thesis.

 Fortunately, it is an easy fix.
 Just go to Plugins > Editor, then select the Polldaddy Polls & Ratings plugin from the drop-down menu and click the Select button.
 Below Plugin Files, click on the polldaddy/rating.php link.
 Use Ctrl+F to search for comment_text, which should take you to this line:

 Just replace it with this line:

 Click the Update File button, and your ratings should show up.
 Just remember that you will have to update this any time the Polldaddy Polls & Ratings Plugin gets updated.

 I wanted to share my code for numbered page navigation in Thesis.
-I started with this numbered pages tutorial, but wound up modifying it to add smart first/last and prev/next buttons.
+I started with a numbered pages tutorial that no longer exists, but wound up modifying it to add smart first/last and prev/next buttons.

 Here is what to plug into your custom.css file: